danielknox/lorawan_network_tester/README.md

 "SF" (Spread Factor) allows you to adjust the spread factor used for joins and survey transmissions.
 Selectable spreadfactors range from 7 to 12 (data rates 5 to 0).
 This [spreadfactor video] explains spreadfactor and its influence.

 ##### TX IVL
 "TX IVL" (TX Interval) allows you to adjust the frequency of periodic transmissions whilst in "Survey" mode.
 The available options are: Man, 1 second, 2 seconds, 5 seconds, 10 seconds, 30 seconds, 1 minute, 2 minutes, 5 minutes, 10 minutes.
-When set to "Man" (Manual), the device will not perform periodic transmission; instead, it will require manual activation.
+When set to "Man" (Manual), the device will not perform periodic transmission; instead, it will require manual activation by clicking the joystick.

 ##### Exit
 Exits the "Settings" menu if the joystick is clicked when this option is currently selected.
 Upon leaving the "Settings" menu you will be asked if you wish to "Save as Default?" the current settings.
 Selecting "Yes" will store the settings on the internal flash, allowing them to persist between device restarts.
 The flash is limited to around 10K writes.
 Selecting "No" means the current settings will only persist until the device restarts (at which point the default settings will be restored).